 Blood pressure risks

-Switching between the heat of a sauna and cold water in a swimming pool is not advisable, as it can raise blood pressure.
+Switching between the heat of a sauna and cold water in a swimming pool is

 A sauna use may also cause blood pressure to fall, so people with low blood pressure should talk to their doctor to make sure sauna use is safe.

 People who have recently had a heart attack should also talk to their doctor first.

 Dehydration can result from fluid loss while sweating.
 People with certain conditions, such as kidney disease, may be at a higher risk of dehydration.

 The increased temperatures can also lead to dizziness and nausea in some people.